solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ## Configuring State Commitment

-Solana nodes choose which bank state to query based on a commitment requirement set by the client.
-Clients may specify either:
+For preflight checks and transaction processing, Solana nodes choose which bank state to query based on a commitment requirement set by the client.
+The commitment describes how finalized a block is at that point in time.
+When querying the ledger state, it's recommended to use lower levels of commitment to report progress and higher levels to ensure the state will not be rolled back.

+In descending order of commitment (most finalized to least finalized), clients may specify:

-- `"max"` - the node will query the most recent block confirmed by supermajority of the cluster as having reached maximum lockout.
+- `"max"` - the node will query the most recent block confirmed by supermajority of the cluster as having reached maximum lockout, meaning the cluster has recognized this block as finalized
-- `"root"` - the node will query the most recent block having reached maximum lockout on this node.
+- `"root"` - the node will query the most recent block having reached maximum lockout on this node, meaning the node has recognized this block as finalized
 - `"singleGossip"` - the node will query the most recent block that has been voted on by supermajority of the cluster.
   - It incorporates votes from gossip and replay.
   - It does not count votes on descendants of a block, only direct votes on that block.
   - This confirmation level also upholds "optimistic confirmation" guarantees in release 1.3 and onwards.
 - `"recent"` - the node will query its most recent block.
+Note that the block may not be complete.

+For processing many dependent transactions in series, it's recommended to use `"singleGossip"` commitment, which balances speed with rollback safety.
+For total safety, it's recommended to use`"max"` commitment.

+#### Example

 The commitment parameter should be included as the last element in the `params` array: